Vancouver to Calgary: 6-Day Campervan Road Trip Itinerary

 Banff is a resort town and one of the most popular tourist destinations in Canada for good reason.
 The number of recreational activities you can do from hiking, skiing, biking, and scrambling make it the perfect place to visit for those looking for a bit of adventure, but it’s also a great place to relax and recoup from a long road trip.
 Within Banff, you can visit hot springs, ride (or hike to the top of) the gondola to Sulphur Mountain, shop, wine and dine, and visit museums and historical landmarks.
 We drove out to Lake Minnewanka (again, frozen), saw a herd of bighorn sheep, and had some fantastic viewpoints along the way.

 We said goodbye to the mountains as we drove towards our final destination – Calgary.
 If we had one more day, Kananaskis Country would be on the list for exceptional hiking and scenery, but onward we went.
 The drive from Banff to Calgary leaves you watching longingly as the mountains disappear into the rearview mirror as you approach the biggest city in Alberta to return your campervan.
-The Calgary depot is about fifteen minutes out of town so we painstakingly gave back the van, used Uber to get a ride, and headed back to reality at the Calgary International Airport.
+The Calgary camper van rental site is about fifteen minutes out of town so we painstakingly gave back the van, used Uber to get a ride, and headed back to reality at the Calgary International Airport.

 Driving a Big Sur campervan across the province to explore the Canadian Rockies should be on everyone’s bucket list.
 The van makes it so incredibly easy and comfortable to travel through and camp in the national parks.
 We were so happy we traveled this route in April – even though the weather could be unpredictable we had mainly sunny days, no crowds, and no problems finding camping spots.
 I would highly recommend this experience to anyone looking to get off the beaten path to discover and explore all that the Canadian Rockies have to offer – we had the best time and can’t wait to travel in an Escape campervan again!